Coping with changes after brain tumour treatment

 You are likely to feel tired for some time after treatment.
 This usually slowly gets better.

-If you have memory problems, you could try to:
+If you have memory problems, you could try to use:

-• use a diary, mobile phone or tablet calendar to record and easily check your plans
+• a diary, mobile phone or calendar to record and check your plans

-• use checklists and alarms to organise your tasks.
+• checklists and alarms to organise your tasks.

-If you have difficulty thinking clearly or making decisions, you may be able to have therapy to help with this.
+If you have difficulty thinking clearly or making decisions, you may be able to have therapy to help.
 This is called cognitive re-training.

 Always tell your healthcare team if you notice changes to your thinking, mood or personality.
 They can talk to you about things that may help.
 They may arrange for you to see an occupational therapist, neuropsychologist or psychiatrist.
 They can help you find ways of improving or coping with changes.

 Sometimes changes are caused or made worse by the drugs you are taking.
 For example, steroids can affect your mood.
-If you think a drug is making things worse, talk to your doctor.
+If you think a drug is making things worse, tell your doctor or specialist nurse.

 Depression or anxiety can also make it harder to cope.
 We have more information about coping with difficult emotions.